-- · Anticipated Changes to the Products and/or Services - There is an anticipated increase in demand for technical and operational staff as eVA is aligned with the Commonwealth enterprise applications project. - Listing of Products and/or Services - o Policies and procedures: Agency Procurement and Surplus Property Manual (APSPM).
+- Factors Impacting the Products and/or Services: - [Nothing entered] - Anticipated Changes to the Products and/or Services [Nothing entered] - · Listing of Products and/or Services - o Policies and procedures: Agency Procurement and Surplus Property Manual (APSPM).
 This manual interprets the Virginia Public Procurement Act (VPPA) and provides non-technology procurement guidance to public bodies of the Commonwealth. • Vendors Manual (VM).
 This manual interprets the Virginia Public Procurement Act (VPPA) and provides non-technology procurement guidance to vendors and suppliers doing business with the - o Electronic Procurement (eVA) Agenices and institutions of the Commonwealth are required to use the eProcurement tool, eVA, to execute their purchases.
-The Division of Purchases and Supply (DPS) provides technical support and training to assist suppliers with publishing standard catalogs of goods and services and using agencies with improvement to their business processes to take maximum advantage of available tools and resources. eVA was selected as the procurement module of the Commonwealth enterprise applications project, which is likely to result in projects to integrate various components of the systems. - o Virginia Partners in Procurement/Spend management: DPS negotiates and publishes over 300 statewide
+The Division of Purchases and Supply (DPS) provides technical support and training to assist suppliers with publishing standard catalogs of goods and services and using agencies with improvement to their business processes to take maximum advantage of available tools and resources. eVA was selected as the procurement module of the Commonwealth enterprise applications project, which is likely to result in projects to integrate various components of the systems. - o Virginia Partners in Procurement/Spend management: DPS negotiates and publishes over 300 statewide contracts for use by agencies and other public bodies of the Commonwealth.
+These contracts leverage the buying power of the Commonwealth and produce measurable savings in the area of spend management.

-- contracts for use by agencies and other public bodies of the Commonwealth.
-These contracts leverage the buying power of the Commonwealth and produce measurable savings in the area of spend management. - O Customer assistance, consulting, technical support and operational assessments: Training DPS provides technical training on its eProcurement solution and operational training on the APSPM leading to professional buyer certification.
+• Customer assistance, consulting, technical support and operational assessments: • Training - DPS provides technical training on its eProcurement solution and operational training on the APSPM leading to professional buyer certification.
 Training is provided to vendors and suppliers on the use of eVA electronic procurement and the process of doing business with the Commonwealth. • Consulting and technical assistance - DPS responds to thousands of requests annually for advice and assistance related to both eVA and procurement policies set out in the APSPM and VM.
 The Administration and Legislature refer problem procurement issues to DPS for review and recommendations. • Operational assessments - DPS conducts procurement management reviews and recommends cost savings initiatives and/or operational improvements in formal reports to management.

-- Financial Overview [Nothing entered]
+- Financial Overview [Nothing entered] - Financial Breakdown